Grootsingh/Noob-Docs/Git-GitHub.md

 Ex: git checkout origin/main
 ```

-this will ofcouse will decapitate your head. you can obsercer and switch back to main again to do your work.
+this will ofcouse will detached your head. you can obsercer and switch back to main again to do your work.

 as you can see gitHub does not automatically it's repo in reference to git (local machine) so you need to manually tell github by using git push <remote> <branchName>